 - They should sit on top of your site’s pyramid, as they are Pillar content.
 So other pieces of content should gravitate around your Focus Pages and link to them.

-- They can be Evergreen articles or pages, meaning the featured content is continually relevant, does not become dated and stays “fresh” for readers over an extended period of time.
+- They can be Evergreen articles or pages, meaning the featured content is continually relevant, does not become dated, and stays fresh for readers over an extended period of time.

 - They can be conversion-based pages like a page called Digital Marketing Strategy Examples, or Digital Marketing Strategy PDF, which would get people to subscribe via email to get the resource.
 Then a Sales Funnel would start working for you to convert your customer (either via salespeople, or simply automated sales).
-After the big conversion elements on top, the page could go into detail and have at least 1500 words written, with an above 3 minutes average time on page.
+After the big conversion elements on top, the page could go into detail and have at least 1,500 words written, with an above 3 minutes average time on page.

 The pages which can bring you the most conversions will usually be your focus pages.
 Unless your end goal is brand awareness.
 But most of the times, pages which have a solid chance of converting website visitors into leads are the ones that you want to focus on.

-If your main plan is to get visitors to very specific pages around certain topics and then target them via Facebook pixel ads, then you just need to focus on getting the right people to that page, so that you FB ads will be super targeted.
+If your main plan is to get visitors to very specific pages around certain topics and then target them via Facebook pixel ads, then you just need to focus on getting the right people to that page, so that your FB ads will be super targeted.

 Add a New Focus Page

 NOTE!
 It’s important to understand that a Focus Page must be a post, page, product, landing page, and NOT a category, tag, or the home page (if it’s not a static page).
 All the Focus Pages need to have IDs in order to be optimized with Squirrly Live Assistant.